Full source code ⋅ Next chapter

 type Fleet = Board Ship

-Let’s say we have one 2-sized and one 3-sized ships:
+Let’s say we have one destroyer (2-sized) and one submarine (3-sized) ships:

 fleet = Nonempty @List @Ship